How to handle root cause analysis of software defects root cause analysis

 8. Error rates

-This performance metric measures the percentage of requests that have errors compared to your total number of requests in a given time frame.
+This performance metric measures the number of requests that have errors compared to your total number of requests in a given time frame, expressed as a percentage.
 Any spike in this number will indicate that you'll likely encounter a major failure soon.

 You can track application errors using the following indicators: